deepaksood619/deepaksood619.github.io/docs/psychology/habits.md

 1. The cue - It can be useful or harmful it's a routine, what we do in reaction to that cue matters.
 2. The routine - This is our zombie mode
-3. The reward - giving rewards for following routines can be helpful to avoid procastination
+3. The reward - giving rewards for following routines can be helpful to avoid procrastination
 4. The belief

 ## Process vs Product